michaelkirk/georust_book/src/youre-projecting.md

 assert_eq!(point.y(), 566939.9943794473);
 ```

-If we want to export or share our results, the `wkt` crate can serialize the projected geometry back to well-known text.
+If we want to export or share our results, the `wkt` crate can serialize the point's in memory representation back to well-known text.
 ```rust
 # use geo::Point;
 # use wkt::TryFromWkt;